 With this, you can visually see how hooks simplify the code and make it shorter.

-We hope this article shed some light on React’s best practices and patterns that are very popular in 2020!
-If you have any questions, feel free to send me an email on email@example.com.
+We hope this article sheds some light on React’s best practices and patterns that are very popular in 2020!
+If you have any questions, feel free to send us an email at: firstname.lastname@example.org.